-Want to impress your crush with a romantic phrase in Korean?
-Have your favorite K-dramas left you curious about the word "Saranghae"?
+Do you want to impress your crush with a romantic phrase in Korean?
+Your favorite doramas have made you curious about the word "Saranghae"?
 This article is for you!
-Learn how to say I love you in Korean in different ways.
+Learn how to say I love you in Korean in various ways.

 Learn how to say "I love you" in a casual, formal, poetic, and even with a touch of humor.
 Understand how culture and context influence the way Koreans express their feelings.
 And discover when to use "saranghae", "saranghaeyo", and other variations to express yourself with the appropriate formality.

-Saranghae [사랑해] is one of the main words to say love in Korean, but what few know is that there are variations and several other words to express love in Korean.
+Saranghae [사랑해] is one of the main words for saying love in Korean, but what few know is that there are variations and many other words to express love in Korean.

 Just like Japanese, Korean also uses formal and informal words, as well as variations of the same word and other meanings within each expression.
 The first thing we should know is that Sarang [사랑] literally means love between two people.

-To say "I love you" we can use Saranghae [사랑해].
+To say "I love you" in Korean, we can use Saranghae [사랑해].
 The word hae [해] is a conjugated form of the verb ha-da [하다] which means to do, so we are saying that we have love for the person.
 No!
-It doesn't mean to make love...
+It doesn't mean making love...

 We also recommend reading: